We will be off Thanksgiving day, orders will begin processing again November 27th. Happy Thanksgiving!

 Kratom Growing Zone and Regions

-Despite what some research says, kratom can really be grown in any environment as long as it receives the attention that it needs.
-Most gardeners will choose to grow their kratom plant indoors until it reaches a certain height.
+Despite what some research says, kratom can be grown in any environment if it receives the attention it needs.
+Most gardeners will grow their kratom plant indoors until it reaches a certain height.
 This allows them to control the temperature, much like a greenhouse.

 Kratom can be grown outside as long as it is in an area that is warm and brought in when temperatures start to decline.
 Kratom does not require any special tools.
-This herb can thrive as long as it is given the right temperature, humidity, soil, water, and sunlight.
+This herb can thrive if given the right temperature, humidity, soil, water, and sunlight.
 All of which can be done in a controlled environment.

-Kratom trees can only be planted directly in the ground in areas where there is tropical or sub-tropical weather.
-Trying to grow kratom from seed can prove to be very difficult as the seeds need to be fresh when planted.
-This means that they have to go into the soil within a few days of leaving the host tree.
-Since all kratom is native to Southeast Asia this is going to be tricky.
+Kratom trees can only be planted directly in areas with tropical or sub-tropical weather.
+Growing kratom from seed can be difficult as the seeds need to be fresh when planted.
+This means they must enter the soil within a few days of leaving the host tree.
+Since all kratom is native to Southeast Asia, this will be tricky.

 This is the reason why most people will opt to buy live plants versus seeds.
 The best method of growing kratom is by obtaining a cutting from a live tree and then rooting them.
 Kratom has a much higher success rate when you start with a live plant.

 You will want to place your cutting into a large pot.
 This will allow the roots to grow and spread.
 Those who deal with live kratom plants have commented on how quickly they grow.
-You may need to prune your plant to ensure that it is given the best chance at surviving.
-Add in fertilizer as needed, especially at the starting stages of growing kratom.
+You may need to prune your plant to ensure it is given the best chance of surviving.
+Add fertilizer as needed, especially at the start of growing kratom.

-Kratom trees that have some age on them will be a bit hardy to colder temperatures.
+Kratom trees with some age will be a bit hardy to colder temperatures.
 However, they will not be able to endure frost.
-Just know that a cold climate can cause the growth of the tree to slow down.
+Just know that a cold climate can cause the tree's growth to slow down.

 Utilizing a greenhouse can prove to be the best way to grow kratom.
-It will provide the supplemental heath that is required for kratom to thrive.
+It will provide the heat that is required for kratom to thrive.
 Some people have created natural thermal heat with the use of a tarp.
 This will help shelter it from damaging temperatures.
-You will also want to ensure that the base of the tree is heavily mulched.
+You will also want to ensure the tree's base is heavily mulched.
 This will cover the roots and make sure they can survive frigid temperatures.

-For you to get a better understanding, the average humidity in Thailand is between 90-94% during the morning and 50-70% in the evening.
-Humidity will help improve the quality of kratom you are producing.
+For you to understand better, the average humidity in Thailand is between 90-94% during the morning and 50-70% in the evening.
+Humidity will help improve the quality of the kratom you are producing.

 Kratom loves light.
-It will do well in controlled environments that allow light 24 hours a day.
-You will notice the more light that your kratom receives, the darker the color green the leaves will be.
+It will do well in controlled environments that allow light 24 hours daily.
+You will notice the more light your kratom receives, the darker the color green the leaves will be.

 Buy Kratom